usnistgov/SFA/README.md

-# STEP File Analyzer
+# STEP File Analyzer and Viewer

-The following are instructions for building the [STEP File Analyzer](https://www.nist.gov/services-resources/software/step-file-analyzer) (SFA).
+The following are instructions for building the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer) (SFA).
 The SFA reads an ISO 10303 Part 21 STEP file and generates a spreadsheet.
-More information, sample spreadsheets, and documentation about the SFA is available on the website including the [STEP File Analyzer User's Guide](https://www.nist.gov/publications/step-file-analyzer-users-guide-version-4).
+More information, sample spreadsheets, and documentation about the SFA is available on the website including the [STEP File Analyzer and Viewer User's Guide](https://www.nist.gov/publications/step-file-analyzer-users-guide-version-4).

+STEP files are used to represent product and manufacturing information (PMI) for data exchange and interoperability between Computer-Aided Design (CAD), Manufacturing (CAM), Analysis (CAE), and Inspection (CMM) software.
+STEP is also used for the long-term archiving and retrieval product data (LOTAR).

 ## Prerequisites

-The STEP File Analyzer can only be built and run on Windows computers.
+The STEP File Analyzer and Viewer can only be built and run on Windows computers.
 [Microsoft Excel](https://products.office.com/excel) is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

-**You must install and run the NIST version of the STEP File Analyzer before running your own version.**
+**You must install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**

-- Go to the [STEP File Analyzer](https://www.nist.gov/services-resources/software/step-file-analyzer) and click on the link to Download the STEP File Analyzer
+- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer) and click on the link to Download the STEP File Analyzer and Viewer
 - Submit the form to get a link to download SFA.zip
 - Extract STEP-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
 - Generate a spreadsheet or CSV files for at least one STEP file.
 This will install the STEP schema files for the IFCsvr toolkit.